awsdocs/aws-kms-developer-guide/doc_source/rotate-keys.md

   + [Asymmetric KMS keys](symm-asymm-concepts.md#asymmetric-cmks)
   + KMS keys in [custom key stores](custom-key-store-overview.md)
   + KMS keys that have [imported key material](importing-keys.md)
++ **Eventual consistency**\.
+Automatic key rotation is subject to the same eventual consistency effects as other AWS KMS management operations\.
+There might be a slight delay before the new key material is available throughout AWS KMS\.
+However, rotating key material does not cause any interruption or delay in cryptographic operations\.
+The current key material is used in cryptographic operations until the new key material is available throughout AWS KMS\.
+When key material for a multi\-Region key is automatically rotated, AWS KMS uses the current key material until the new key material is available in all Regions with a related multi\-Region key\.

 ## How to enable and disable automatic key rotation<a name="rotating-keys-enable-disable"></a>